kashin99/Data-Portfolio/README.md

 # Data-Portfolio

 Hello!
 Welcome to my Data Portfolio.
-This repository includes the projects I have worked on in improving and learning new data skills.
+This repository includes the projects I have worked on in learning new data skills.